 12-14 October: Multilingualism: minority & majority perspectives

-The conference will bring together scholars from different disciplines who explore issues of multilingualism from minority and majority perspectives.
+The conference brought together scholars from different disciplines who explore issues of multilingualism from minority and majority perspectives.

 About the conference

-On 12 to 14 October the LANGSCAPE conference, Multilingualism: minority & majority perspectives, will take place in Ljouwert, the capital of Fryslân, the Netherlands.
+On 12 to 14 October the LANGSCAPE conference, Multilingualism: minority & majority perspectives, took place in Ljouwert, the capital of Fryslân, the Netherlands.

-The conference will be hosted by Mercator European Research Centre, and is part of the LANGSCAPE network.
-Main topic will be "multilingualism from minority and majority perspectives".
-Themes under discussion include: identities, perceptions, attitudes, beliefs, values, motivations, norms, behaviour, language policies.
+The conference was hosted by Mercator European Research Centre as part of the LANGSCAPE network.
+Main topic: "multilingualism from minority and majority perspectives".
+Themes under discussion included: identities, perceptions, attitudes, beliefs, values, motivations, norms, behaviour, language policies.

-In addition to the main conference, a doctoral seminar will be held from October 12th to 14th 2017.
+In addition to the main conference, a doctoral seminar was held from October 12th to 14th 2017.
 Click here for more information.

 LANGSCAPE is an international research network engaging in plurilingualism, language education and language learning.